-Buying a foreclosure or REO property in
+Buying a REO or foreclosure in Mineral Wells

-What's an REO?
+What is an REO?

 Is an REO in Mineral Wells a bargain?

-All set to make an offer?
+Time to make an offer?

 Most banks have a REO department that you'll work with when buying a REO property from them.
 Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
 Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know concerning the condition of the property and what their process is for accepting offers.
 Since banks almost always sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for unknown damage and terminate the offer if you find it.

 As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
 Once you've submitted your offer, you can expect the bank to make a counter offer.
 From there it will be your decision whether to accept their counter, or offer a counter to the counter offer.
 Be aware, you'll be working with a process that usually involves multiple people at the bank, and they don't work evenings or weekends.
 It's not uncommon for the process of offers and counter offers to take days or even weeks.